matrix-org/matrix-spec-proposals/proposals/XXXX-profiles-as-rooms-v2.md

 A subset of the profile fields can be requested using the `filter` query parameter type being `string`.

-The response to a `GET /_matrix/client/v1/profile/{roomID}` is a set of Stripped state events responsive to the querry.
+The response to a `GET /_matrix/client/v1/profile/{roomID}` is a set of Stripped state events responsive to the query.

 To Access a profile over federation you use `GET /_matrix/federation/v1/profile/{roomID}`.